bcgov/design-research-guide/docs/define-goals.md

 User research should have clear goals.
 Work with your team to agree what you want to learn from your research.
 Keep your goals actionable and to the point.

->Example Research Goal: Identify the challenges of enrolling in the B.C.
+>Example: Identify the challenges of enrolling in the B.C.
 Medical Services Plan as a new immigrant

 ## Create Research Questions

 Your research question(s) is what you need to learn to achieve your research goal, not the questions you'll ask in a session.
 You can use research questions to help you plan and prioritize user research.

-> Example Research Questions:
+> Example:
 - How do new immigrants learn about the Medical Services Plan?
 - Are there external supports new immigrants use to access the enrollment application?
 - How many new immigrants use the digital form versus the paper form?
 Why?

-Your research goals and questions will help you decide which qualitative and quantitative methods you need and which research activities to use.
-You'll use this information to start planning your research logistics.
+Your research goals and questions will help you decide if you need [qualitative and/or quantitative methods](https://bcgov.github.io/user-research-guide/understand-user-research.html#qualitative-vs-quantitative), and which [research activities](https://bcgov.github.io/user-research-guide/activities/) to use.
+You'll use this information to start [planning your research logistics](https://bcgov.github.io/user-research-guide/planning-research/).